fourstringmate/chord-diagram/README.md

 ## Warning

 The fretboard diagrams are based on the predefined fretboard diagrams provided by LilyPond.
-They are never the solely correct fretboard diagram given a chord.
+They are never the sole fretboard diagram given a chord.

+Some of the fretboard diagrams provided by LilyPond are extremely difficult or impossible to fret by most people.
+We cannot check every diagram.
+If in doubt, search online resources or consult your music teacher.

 ## Contribute